Rav Matisyahu Solomon: Understanding the Loss

 What is the idea of “Talmud meivi li’ydei Maaseh – that studying Torah brings us to action?”
 It is only true if we approach it with “binas HaLaiv – understanding of the heart.”
 If we approach Torah like we would we would approach any other area of knowledge Chas v’shalom, it would have no impact.

 He did it to Talmidei Chachomim.
 To Kollel wives.
+To Mechanchim.
 He did it to tzubrocheneh mentchin, and he did it to everyday regular people.

 A father had lost his precious child.
 He advised him to use his talents and abilities to help bring about greater Emunah to Klal Yisroel.
 He gave him brachos and encouragement.
 He told him, “I know you have the kochos to implement this project.”
 The man was simultaneously consoled and inspired.